UHDanke/gd_docs/bugs/bugs.md

 ## [2.207] FrictionS and FrictionR don't do anything

-FrictionS and FrictionR don't seem to do anything with any radial rotation or spin option, possibly nothing at all.
+FrictionS and FrictionR don't seem to do anything with any radial rotation or spin option, or any option at all.
+FrictionP is the only friction value that works.

 Tested:
 - Spin